What an exhilarating and complicated time to raise a child.

 Children learn best in environments that are carefully prepared and aesthetically inspiring.

-At Marin Montessori, faculty have completed the rigorous, multi-year AMI (Association Montessori Internationale) teacher training, which means that they are both experts and allies for children and families during this time of wonder and worry.
+At Marin Montessori, faculty have completed the most rigorous, multi-year AMI (Association Montessori Internationale) teacher training, which means that they are both experts and allies for children and families during this time of wonder and worry.